Rule-based Generation of de Bruijn Sequences: Memory and Learning: Abstract

 \section{Abstract}

-We investigate binary sequences generated by non-Markovian rules with memory length $\mu$, similar to those adopted in Elementary Cellular Automata.
-This generation procedure is equivalente to a shift register and certain rules produce sequences with maximal periods, known as de Bruijn sequences.
-We introduce a novel methodology for generating de Bruijn sequences that combines: (i) a set of derived properties that significantly reduce the space of feasible generating rules, and (ii) a neural network-based classifier that identifies which rules produce de Bruijn sequences.
-Experiments for large values of $\mu$ demonstrate the approach’s effectiveness and computational efficiency.
+We investigate binary sequences generated by non-Markovian rules with memory length $\mu$, similar to those adopted in elementary cellular automata.
+This generation procedure is equivalent to a shift register, and certain rules produce sequences with maximal periods, known as de Bruijn sequences.
+We introduce a novel methodology for generating de Bruijn sequences that combines (i) a set of derived properties that significantly reduce the space of feasible generating rules and (ii) a neural-network-based classifier that identifies which rules produce de Bruijn sequences.
+The experiments for some values of $\mu$ demonstrate the approach’s effectiveness and computational efficiency.